ZetaKebab/quartz/2- Conjugation/3- TeF - manner - give receive.md

-# 3- Te-Form - manner of doing - give and receive
+# 3- Te-Form - manner of doing - give & receive

 ## Manner of doing